Yawen502/Computations_in_neural_network/codebase/week_8_code/Week 8 Update Summary.md

 # Week 8 Update Summary
 ## Code update
+### Modify the conductance_bRNN model in the following aspects
+- Use a relaxed abs value
+- Set a scale for b to make the firing rate values biologically plausible
+- Simplify the weight matrix definition
+- Alter the equation to be voltage equation, and define r_t using @property

 ### Implement STP and propose STP_conductance models
 We have two sorts of STP network:
 - Synapse-based STP (SSTP): independent STP at individual synapses (where $x$ and $u$ become $N\times N$ matrices),